zhehou/llm-isabelle/README.md

   - LLM guesses tactics
   - Combined with nitpick, quickcheck, and sledgehammer
   - Beam search for suitable tactics
-  - ML reranker for tactics trained by proof logs
+  - ML reranker for tactics
+  - Premise selection using encoders and transformers
 - Isar-style proof outline generator (in the planner folder)
   - LLM guesses outline
   - Calls the stepwise prover to fill the details